- have satisfactorily completed Year 12 of secondary education or its equivalent, or have appropriate and relevant experience, and;

 - If it is determined that the student need to complete a Language, Literacy and Numeracy (LLN) test, the student will be required to complete a LLN test to determine whether the student might be suitable for this qualification or any supporting services might be required during the student’s enrolment at SIIT.

-- Target group for this course may come from various backgrounds including students who wish to become a para-professional interpreter/translator in Australia, students who want to develop language proficiency and interpreting/translating skills and local students who hope to get a qualification to boost their current work practice.
+- Target group for this course may come from various backgrounds including students who wish to become a para-professional interpreter in Australia, students who want to develop language proficiency and interpreting skills; local students who hope to get a qualification to boost their current work practice;

-A total number of 12 units must be selected for this qualification including 7 core units & 5 elective units
+A total number of 12 untis are selected for the completion of this qualification including 7 core units & 5 elective units

 Students are required to complete 12 units of competency.
-On successful completion of these units, students will be issued with the PSP50816 Diploma of Translating.
+On successful completion of these units, students will be issued with the PSP50916 Diploma of Interpreting (LOTE – English).

 - Lectures 12